WaiveCar/Waivecar/src/views/site/faq.md

 * Any similar negligent or reckless acts
 * Accidents

-### Does it cost any money to sign up?
-Nope!
-We promise there really are no catches.
-We're that magical.

-### Why do I need a credit card to sign up if it's free?
-We charge a temporary $20 hold on your card when you book a car that is immediately refunded just to make sure there are funds in case you go over the 2 free hours!

-### How old do I need to be to drive WaiveCar?
-You need to be 21 to drive with WaiveCar.

-### Can I use my iPad/tablet to use WaiveCar?
-No. Unfortunately we require a cell phone so that a phone number can be attached to the account as well as GPS services.

 ### Is insurance included?
-Yep!
 Insurance with a $1,000 deductible is included in the signup!
 The information is in the app!

 ### Can I use an out of state drivers license to drive with WaiveCar?

-Yep!
+Yes!
 However, if you have a Pennsylvania, Utah or Washington license, please email us at support@waive.car as those states require a separate background check form to be filled out.

 ### Can I use an out of country drivers license?

 Yep!
 However you will need to contact your country's DMV equivalent to obtain a driving record to email to us at support@waive.car (It must be translated into English)

-### Can I use a temporary drivers license?
+### Can I use a temporary driver's license?

 Unfortunately you will need a permanent license to drive with WaiveCar.

 ### How long does the signup take?